raykrishardi/kubernetes-the-hard-way/docs/10-tls-bootstrapping-kubernetes-workers.md

 ```
 Reference: https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet-tls-bootstrapping/#authorize-kubelet-to-create-csr

-## Step 3 Authorize workers(kubelets) to approve CSR (i.e. you could think of like allow bootstrap token to approve CSR)
+## Step 3 Authorize workers(kubelets) to approve CSR (i.e. you could think of like allow bootstrap token to approve CSR because the token is assuming group system:bootstrappers which are kubelets)

+From the video, this will allow bootstrap CSR to be automatically approved and the node will be automatically part of the cluster.

 ```
 master-1 $ kubectl create clusterrolebinding auto-approve-csrs-for-group --clusterrole=system:certificates.k8s.io:certificatesigningrequests:nodeclient --group=system:bootstrappers